nishanth01/summary_final/README.md

 - baseline_view_specific_example.ipynb: Notebook to view a specific example.Provide a number between 0 to 10000 (depending on how the data is setup)

-## Pointer generator model with coverage (Pointer generator with coverage)
+## Pointer generator model with coverage (Baseline + Pointer generator with coverage)
 - pointergen_train.ipynb: Notebook with code to train the model.
 - pointergen_view_sample.ipynb: Notebook to view a random example.This uses the trained model to generate a summary.
 - pointergen_compute_results.ipynb: Notebook to compute the ROUGE scores for the generated summary.